intelequia/VirtualLabs/README.md

 * An active Azure subscription.
 It can be a Trial Account, MSDN or Retail Subscription.
 * Available quota of cores
   * The basic deployment requires 6 VMs.
 When you select the size of these virtual machines, you must ensure that the total cores in the deployment do not exceed the subscription capacity (Remember: the default quota of cores is 20).
+[Learn how to check your subscription VM core usage here](https://blogs.msdn.microsoft.com/madan/2016/10/25/check-azure-resource-manager-arm-vm-core-storage-usage-using-powershell/).

 #### Considerations for production environments